 A ruddy-cheeked old woman hobbled out to survey her porch and the seven bushels of apples.
 "That should be enough for my preserves.
 No, Anton.
 There's nothing else.
 Can you stay for biscuits and coffee?"

 Anton nodded.
-This landlady made the best biscuits this side of his mother's kitchen in Chicago.
+"Missus Morgan, these here are the best biscuits this side of my Maminka in Chicago!"

 "You written to your Ma, lately?"
 Missus Morgan asked as she put down a plate of steaming biscuits.